john-kheir/home/docs/gettingstarted/ays.md

 ays run create --follow
 ```

-Your container should be now running, you can inspect it to see its ZeroTier IP:
+Your container should now be running.

+You can inspect it to see its ZeroTier IP:

 ```
 ays service show -r container